Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Abstract

 \section{Abstract}

-\ We study the reduced order modeling of a nonlinear flexible oscillator in which a Bernoulli-Euler beam with a permanent tip magnet is subjected to a position-triggered electromagnetic kick force.
-This results in non-smooth boundary conditions capable of exciting many degrees of freedom.
-The system is modeled as piecewise linear with the different boundary conditions determining different regions of a hybrid phase space.
-With kick strength as parameter, its bifurcation diagram is found to exhibit a range of periodic and chaotic behaviors.
-Proper orthogonal decomposition (POD) is used to estimate the system’s intrinsic dimensionality.
-However, conventional POD’s purely statistical analysis of spatial covariance does not guarantee accuracy of reduced order models (ROMs).
-We therefore augment POD by employing a previously-developed energy closure criterion that selects ROM dimension by ensuring approximate energy balance on the reduced subspace.
-This physics-based criterion yields accurate ROMs with 8 degrees of freedom.
-Remarkably, we show that ROMs formulated at particular values of the kick strength can nevertheless reconstruct the entire bifurcation structure of the original system.
-Our results demonstrate that energy closure analysis outperforms variance-based estimates of effective dimension for nonlinear structural systems, and is capable of providing ROMs that are robust even across stability transitions.
+We study the reduced order modeling of a piecewise-linear, globally nonlinear flexible oscillator in which a Bernoulli-Euler beam is subjected to a position-triggered kick force and a piecewise restoring force at its tip.
+The nonsmooth boundary conditions, which determine different regions of a hybrid phase space, can generally be expected to excite many degrees of freedom.
+With kick strength as parameter, the system's bifurcation diagram is found to exhibit a range of periodic and chaotic behaviors.
+Proper orthogonal decomposition (POD) is used to obtain a single set of global basis functions spanning all of the hybrid regions.
+The reduced order model (ROM) dimension is chosen using previously developed energy closure analysis, ensuring approximate energy balance on the reduced subspace.
+This yields accurate ROMs with 8 degrees of freedom.
+Remarkably, we find that ROMs formulated using using data from individual periodic steady states can nevertheless be used to reconstruct the entire bifurcation structure of the original system without updating.
+This demonstrates that, despite being constructed with steady state data, the ROMs model sufficiently small transients with enough accuracy to permit using simple continuation for the bifurcation diagram.
+We also find ROM subspaces obtained for different values of the bifurcation parameter are essentially identical.
+Thus, POD augmented with energy closure analysis is found to reliably yield effective dimension estimates and ROMs for this nonlinear, nonsmooth system that are robust across stability transitions, including even period doubling cascades to chaos, thereby greatly reducing data requirements and computational costs.